perticascatalin/Research/RelationalPROG/in_depth.md

 2. **Program Induction**: the process of generating an executable program for solving a problem which is given in the form of input-output pairs, or other types of constraints.

 3. **Feature Map**: A collection of kernel activations which result in a convolutional network layer by applying filters to the previous layer.
 The filters / kernels are represented by learnable weights, while the feature map is the output of a CNN at an intermediary layer.

+4. **Embedding**: A relatively low-dimensional space into which high-dimensional vectors can be translated.

+5. **Latent Representation**: A representation of data which is available in a neural network's hidden layers.

 ### Studies